tfulanchan/kau-docs/docs/486/ch5.md

 ### The Internet and Changing Organizational Boundaries: A Revolution in Interaction

-Minimizing costs is one important principle that most (if not all) organizations need to follow.
+Minimizing costs is one important principle that all organizations need to follow.
 It is useful to examine the appropriateness of organizational designs from a cost and efficiency perspective.

 To make a clear boundary between the organization and their market, the costs to an organization can be divided into two main categories: